-Additional resources are available in the Milestones section of the ACGME website.
-Follow the links under "What We Do" at www.acgme.org.
+Supplemental Guides and other resources are available on the Milestones page of each specialty section of the ACGME website.
+On www.acgme.org, choose the applicable specialty under the "Specialties" menu, then select the "Milestones" link in the lower navigation bar.
 The diagram below presents an example set of milestones for one sub-competency in the same format as the ACGME Report Worksheet.
 For each reporting period, a resident's performance on the milestones for each sub-competency will be indicated by selecting the level of milestones that best describes that resident's performance in relation to those milestones.

-e 1: Patient Safety and Quali I Level 1 Demonstrates knowledge of common patient safety events Level 2 Identifies system factors that lead to patient safety events Participates in analysis of patient safety events (simulated or actual) Conducts analysis of patient safety events and offers error prevention strategies (simulated or actual) Level 5 Actively engages teams and processes to modify systems to prevent patient safety events Demonstrates knowledge of how to report patient safety events Reports patient safety events through institutional reporting systems (simulated or actual) Participates in disclosure of patient safety events to patients and families (simulated or actual) Discloses patient safety events to patients and families (simulated or actual) Role models or mentors others in the disclosure of patient safety events Demonstrates knowledge of basic quality improvement methodologies and metrics Describes local quality improvement initiatives (e.g., community vaccination rate, infection rate, smoking cessation) Participates in local quality improvement initiatives Demonstrates skills required to identify, develop, implement, and analyze a quality improvement project Designs,, implements, and assesses quality improvement initiatives at the institutional or community level Comments: Not Yet Completed Level 1 Selecting a response box in the middle of a level implies that milestones in that level and in lower levels have been substantially demonstrated. between levels ind
+Systems-based Practice 1: Patient Safety and Quality Improvement Level 1 Level 2 Level 3 Level 4 Level 5 Demonstrates knowledge of common patient safety events Identifies system factors that lead to patient safety events Participates in analysis of patient safety events (simulated or actual) Conducts analysis of patient safety events and offers error prevention strategies (simulated or actual) Actively engages teams and processes to modify systems to prevent patient safety events Demonstrates knowledge of how to report patient safety events Reports patient safety events through institutional reporting systems (simulated or actual) Participates in disclosure of patient safety events to patients and families (simulated or actual) Discloses patient safety events to patients and families (simulated or actual) Role models or mentors others in the disclosure of patient safety events Demonstrates knowledge of basic quality improvement methodologies and metrics Describes local quality improvement initiatives (e.g., community vaccination rate, infection rate, smoking cessation) Participates in local quality improvement initiatives Demonstrates skills required to identify, develop, implement, and analyze a quality improvement project Designs,, implements, and assesses quality improvement initiatives at the institutional or community level Comments: Not Yet Completed Level 1 Selecting a response box in the middle of a level implies that milestones in that level and in lower levels have been substantially demonstrated. between levels inc

 Patient Care 1: History

 Level 1 Level 2 Level 3 Level 4 Level 5

-Obtains a basic neurologic history Obtains a complete and relevant neurologic history Obtains an organized neurologic history, including collateral information as appropriate Efficiently obtains an organized hypothesis-driven neurologic history Serves as a role model in obtaining a hypothesis-driven neurologic history
+Obtains a basic neurologic history Obtains a complete and relevant neurologic history Obtains an organized neurologic history, including collateral information as appropriate Efficiently obtains an organized hypothesis- driven neurologic history Serves as a role model in obtaining a hypothesis- driven neurologic history

-Comments: Not Yet Co ompleted Level 1
+Comments: Not Yet Completed Level 1

+Patient Care 2: Neurologic Exam Level 1 Level 2 Level 3 Level 4 Level 5 Performs some components of a neurologic exam Performs a standard neurologic exam accurately Performs a relevant neurologic exam incorporating additional appropriate maneuvers Performs a hypothesis- driven neurologic exam Serves as a role model for performing a hypothesis-driven, complete, relevant, and organized neurologic exam Comments: Not Yet C Not Yet A ompleted Level 1

-Patient Care 2: Neurologic Exam
+Patient Care 3: Formulation

 Level 1 Level 2 Level 3 Level 4 Level 5

-Performs some components of a neurologic exam Performs a standard neurologic exam accurately Performs a relevant neurologic exam incorporating additional appropriate maneuvers Performs a hypothesis- driven neurologic exam Serves as a role model for performing a hypothesis-driven, complete, relevant, and organized neurologic exam

-Comments: ompleted Level 1 ssessable

-Patient Care 3: Formulat ion Level 1 Level 2 Level 3 Level 4 Level 5 Summarizes history and exam findings Generates a broad differential diagnosis based on history, exam, and localization Synthesizes relevant information to focus and prioritize diagnostic possibilities Continuously reconsiders diagnosis in response to changes in clinical circumstances and available data Serves as a role model for clinical reasoning by demonstrating sophisticated formulation in complex presentations Comments: Not Yet C Not Yet A ompleted Level 1
+Summarizes history and exam findings Generates a broad differential diagnosis based on history, exam, and localization Synthesizes relevant information to focus and prioritize diagnostic possibilities Continuously reconsiders diagnosis in response to changes in clinical circumstances and available data Serves as a role model for clinical reasoning by demonstrating sophisticated formulation in complex presentations

+Comments: Not Yet Completed Level 1